Thank you for contacting

 Property Appraiser Establishes Property Values and Exemptions

-The property appraiser’s office evaluates property values every January 1.
-The office considers the home’s assessed value, market value, and any exemptions.
-The most common relief, the homestead exemption, reduces the taxable value for primary residences, saving many Florida property owners thousands of dollars each tax year.
+The property appraiser's office evaluates property values every January 1.
+The office considers the home's assessed value, market value, and any applicable exemptions.
+The most common relief, the homestead exemption, reduces the taxable value for primary residences.
+The actual dollar savings vary depending on each property's assessed value, exemption eligibility, and the local millage rate.

-Other exemptions apply to veterans, seniors, and properties for specific community purposes.
-Rental property and businesses with equipment in Florida are subject to tangible property taxes that must also be reported annually.
-These calculations feed into the total estimated taxes shown on each owner’s bill.
+Other exemptions apply to veterans, seniors, and properties used for specific community purposes.
+Businesses and individuals who own tangible personal property must also file Form DR-405 with the county property appraiser by April 1 each year.
+These calculations feed into the total estimated taxes shown on each owner's bill.

 Payment Options for Florida Property Taxes